TGRRRR/Canvas-link-to-group/README.md

 # Installation

-### From Obsidian Community Plugins (Coming Soon)
+### From Obsidian Community Plugins

-Once this plugin is approved by the Obsidian team, you will be able to install it directly from the community plugin browser.
+obsidian://show-plugin?id=canvas-link-to-group

+Or just type in search `Canvas Link to Group`

 ### Manual Installation